Barbizon 63: Conversion to condos

 BPG Properties closed the hotel in 2005 with plans to convert the building to a condominium development.
-Architectural firm CetraRuddy oversaw the renovation.
+Nancy Ruddy of architectural firm CetraRuddy oversaw the renovation.
 When the condos were completed the following year, the building was rebranded as Barbizon/63.
 According to a member of Berwind's sales and marketing team, the company had considered the Barbizon name "old and stodgy" but had received positive feedback about it; the number 63 was added to give the name "a modern spin".
 The Barbizon was split into 66 apartments, which ranged from a one-bedroom apartment costing $1 million to a 5300 ft2, double-story penthouse costing $15 million.
 Fourteen women, most over the age of 50, remained in rent-controlled apartments, paying $113 to $424 per month.
 These women were relocated to their own floor.

 To promote the condominium complex, the developers of Barbizon/63 launched a marketing campaign featuring past residents of the hotel, such as Monegasque princess Grace Kelly.
 By 2011, most of the condos had been sold at their listed prices, except for two of the penthouse apartments.
 Local civic group Friends of the Upper East Side Historic Districts asked the New York City Landmarks Preservation Commission (LPC) to designate the Barbizon as a city landmark.
 The LPC began considering the building for landmark status in July 2011 and designated the building as a landmark in May 2012.